vxlang/vxlang.github.io/index.md

    <img src="image/vcpu.png" loop=infinite style="max-width: 100%; height: auto;" />
 </div>

 The software protector effectively blocks access to encryption and runtime states, however, it has a drawback in that it can expose the source code when the runtime state is dumped.
 To address this issue, code obfuscation is applied by adding dummy code or modulating the source code with similar code to the code exposed in the static or dynamic state.
 However, a more effective solution to protect the code is Code-Virtualization.
 Code virtualization represents real-world operational commands as virtual code, which can be executed on internal virtual machines.
-This approach provides a higher level of security compared to code obfuscation alone.
-Vxlang offers these advanced obfuscation and virtualization services to ensure the protection of the code.
+This approach provides a higher level of security compared to code obfuscation alone. vxlang offers these advanced obfuscation and virtualization services to ensure the protection of the code.

 ## Latest Version